 Many of my favorites are cool-season annuals—flowers defined loosely as such by these characteristics: First and foremost they relish cool temperatures, growing best in spring or fall, or where summers are moderate; many are frost tolerant to a certain point; and others require a chilling period for their seeds to germinate and are best sown outdoors when temperatures are brisk.

 Part of the allure in growing many of these delightful flowers is their rich history.
 Many cool-season annuals have been grown since ancient times and are steeped in folklore.
-Calendula (Calendula officinalis), for example, was grown by the Romans and deemed an herb of the gods (photo, at right).
+Calendula (Calendula officinalis), for example, was grown by the Romans and deemed an herb of the gods (top photo).
 In Old England, the sunny yellow flowers were called pot marigolds because the blossoms were often used to flavor soups.